NAPTR record: Example

 As in the first example, the client picks the first record because it has the lowest order value.
-The regular expression rule replaces the query URN, this time with the domain name _sip._udp.example.com.
+The regular expression rule replaces the query URI, this time with the domain name _sip._udp.example.com.
 The flag S indicates that the resulting domain name points to a SRV record.
-The client thus finishes with _sip._udp.example.com, for which it can then fetch a SRV record to initiate a telephony call.
+The client thus finishes with _sip._udp.example.com, for which it can then fetch an SRV record to initiate a telephony call.

 Support

-NAPTR implementations generally also implement EDNS as responses returning multiple NAPTR records are usually larger than the normal 512 byte packet size limit and would otherwise require a less efficient fallback to TCP rather than UDP.
+NAPTR implementations generally also implement EDNS as responses returning multiple NAPTR records are usually larger than the normal 512 byte packet size limit and would otherwise require a less efficient fallback to TCP, rather than UDP, for the transport protocol.

+Services

+Below are some Voice over IP services and products that require or support NAPTR records.

+NAPTR records are also used by non-SIP services.
+Notable roaming services using NAPTR for route signposting are listed below: